zackqw3rty/Hispanic-Product-Demand-Heatmap/README.md

 - Increase revenue through smarter placement
 - Serve communities more authentically
 - Reduce risk and waste in logistics and marketing

+## 🔮 Planned Feature Enhancements

+To improve the accuracy and strategic value of this analysis, the following data layers will be added:

+### 🏷 SNAP Participation Data
+- Identify ZIP codes with high SNAP (Supplemental Nutrition Assistance Program) usage
+- Evaluate affordability alignment and potential for cost-sensitive product placement

+### 💰 Median Household Income
+- Assess economic fit for pricing strategies
+- Filter out low-potential areas for premium or specialty SKUs

+### 🛒 Grocery Store Availability
+- Cross-reference Hispanic population clusters with proximity to grocery chains
+- Detect under-served areas (high demand, low access)
+- Guide retail outreach efforts for in-store placement

+These data layers will feed into a composite **Opportunity Score**, ranking each ZIP by product-market fit and retail activation priority.

 ## 🚀 How to Run This Project